 “The major disadvantages bone conduction was faced with were the relatively weak bass and sound leakage.”

 I’m not going to lie about it but there is some sound leakage when in quiet environment.
 The reason behind it is probably that sound delivery through bone requires more energy than through air so the vibration is increased.
 After all, sound is all about vibration.
 If you engage in your activities in noisy environment, that leakage should not be a problem at all.
-VocalSkull focuses their products on outdoor activities and for that field, this headphone truly lives up to their promise.
+VocalSkull focuses their products on outdoor activities and for that field, this product truly lives up to their promise.